wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (3) The international search report or the declaration referred to in Article 17(2)(a) shall be translated as provided in the Regulations.
 The translations shall be prepared by or under the responsibility of the International Bureau.

-### Article 19 Amendment of the Claims before the International Bureau
+### Article 19---Amendment of the Claims before the International Bureau

 *   (1) The applicant shall, after having received the international search report, be entitled to one opportunity to amend the claims of the international application by filing amendments with the International Bureau within the prescribed time limit.
 He may, at the same time, file a brief statement, as provided in the Regulations, explaining the amendments and indicating any impact that such amendments might have on the description and the drawings.